Miscellaneous

 Q: I just read about the new FM 223 Phono Master.
 Is this the replacement of the FM 222?
 When is it available?

 A: The FM 222 series is a tremendous success story that continued since its introduction in 1992.
-It is justly world-famous and shares most - but not all - features and circuits with the FM 223,
+It is justly world-famous and shares most - but not all - features and circuits with the FM 223, its successor.

 Within months of its introduction the FM 223 has proved to be a resounding success and we are completing the fifth series.
 It IS a great product and a milestone achievement for our engineers and therefore it replaces the FM 222, the unit that revolutionized phono pre-amplification and introduced the world to correct phono linearization.